yhirose/cpp-httplib/README.md

 Fork Notes:
 -----------
+TO BUILD ON LINUX:
+`source run`

+executables are in bin lol

 Hello again!
 I'm working on a linux epoll implementation now.
-The windows project files are probably all broken.
-I'll fix that later.
-Things didn't look very well kept on linux so I had to clean it up and break things.
-Got rid of the auth.h, definitely bloat.
+The build is finished and should be cross-platform.
+Might have to iron out some Windows issues.
 Hopefully everything goes well with this attempt.
 I failed with both IOCP and ASIO somehow.

 TEST STATUS